TheWonderfulLizardOfOz/DnD-Bot/README.md

 # Commands:

-**!createBackstory** - Creates a randomly generated background using DnD 5e basic rules backgrounds (so far - will add more when main features are done, only basic rules for now to test features)
+**!createBackground** - Creates a randomly generated background using DnD 5e basic rules backgrounds (so far - will add more when main features are done, only basic rules for now to test features)

-**!randomBackstory** - Creates a randomly generated background from different backgrouns using DnD 5e basic rule, a bit more fun but backgrounds might be full of contradictions
+**!randomBackground** - Creates a randomly generated background from different backgrouns using DnD 5e basic rule, a bit more fun but backgrounds might be full of contradictions

 **!roll** - rolls a d20